-Get Google Forms Data in an Email Message - Digital Inspiration
+How to Send Google Forms Responses in an Email Message

 There’s one limitation though with Google Forms.

-Google Forms can send email notifications as soon as people submit your form but, as you would notice in the screenshot, the form data submitted by the respondent is not included in the email message.
+Google Forms can send email notifications as soon as people submit your form but the form response submitted by the respondent is not included in the email message.
 You’ll have to open the Google Form, or the associated Google Spreadsheet that is collecting the form responses, to view the submitted data.
 Not a very convenient option.

 If you would like to receive the submitted data in an email message, the Email Notification for Google Forms add-on can help.
 The add-on, written using Google Scripts, gets triggered whenever a user submits your Google Form and emails the form data to one or more email addresses specified by the form owner in rich HTML or PDF formats.